marcelledantas/marcelledantas/README.md

 - 💼 Software Developer Intern
 - ❤️ I love writing Python, and I am currently doing a Python Bootcamp.
-- 👯 I’m looking to contribute to open source
+- 👯 I’m looking to contribute to learn Java
 - 🌵 Fun fact: I love going for a hiking

 #